logo

 pattinathar-thiruvenkadar-history

-Thiruvenkattadikal is one among the twelve who sung the Padhinoran Thirumurai (eleventh thirumurai)(1).
-This devotee of wisdom and experience, has written many poems that educate the people of the perspectives that one would not have thought about or would have been reluctant to think about.
-(2) This devotee of the end 9 th century ACE, has lived as the rich as well as a begging saint and provided us the wisdom out of it, "Don't get lost in logistics of life.
-Realize the Truth and live blissfully praising It."
+Tiruvenkattu Adikal is one among the twelve devotees who have sung the divine Padinoran Tirumurai, the eleventh Tirumurai.
+This devotee of wisdom and experience, has composed many songs that give perspectives to people on topics that they would not have thought about or would have been reluctant to think about.
+This devotee, who lived in the end of the 9th century CE, has lived both as the rich as well as a mendicant living off alms and provided us with the wisdom born out of his experiences like - "Don't get lost in the gains and losses of life.
+Realise the Truth and live blissfully praising It."

 See Also: